Skip to main content

 I would appreciate it if this were to be examined.
 It is a little meanspirited.

-It is important to state that the issue is not about whether to provide domestic leave but about the issue of the rate.
+It is important to state that the issue is not about whether to provide domestic leave but rather the rate.
 That was misstated earlier.

 The introduction of new leave is negotiated with the social partners with whom the Government engages.
 As part of that engagement, some small employer groups raised real and genuine concerns, considering their circumstances, about the introduction of this leave, particularly as paid leave.
 Nevertheless, it is important the Government has taken the important step of going ahead.